UK-SBCoA-EbbertLab/cDNA_pipeline/README.md

           --prefix                      <Will add a prefix to the beggining of your filenames, good when wanting to keep track of batches of data.
                                          Example: "Batch_1".
 Default value is "None" which does not add any prefixes>

+          --rseqc_tin                    <logical, set to "True" if you want to perform RSEQC TIN analysis.
+This is a time consuming step.
+Setting it to "True" will only work if you also have passed a reference to the
+                                          "housekeeping" parameter.
+Default: "False">